Julien Pillet

 Julien Pillet (born 28 September 1977 in Dijon, Côte-d'Or) is a French sabre fencer.
-He is a three-time Olympic medalist as he won the gold in the team event at the 2004 Summer Olympics and also at the 2008 Summer Olympics.
-He also won the silver medal at the 2000 Summer Olympics, again in the sabre team event.
+He is a three-time Olympic medalist: he won gold medals in the sabre team events at the 2004 Summer Olympics and 2008 Summer Olympics, and a silver medal in the sabre team event at the 2000 Summer Olympics.
 He finished 4th in the individual sabre event at the 2008 Beijing Olympics.

 Pillet won the individual bronze medal at the 2006 European Seniors Fencing Championship and the gold medal in the sabre team event at the 2006 World Fencing Championships after beating Spain in the final.
 He accomplished this with his teammates Vincent Anstett, Nicolas Lopez and Boris Sanson.